 - a.
-Proposed new construction multifamily housing developments or proposed adaptive reuse/conversions of buildings that are not currently used for housing to multifamily housing developments; 10 points - b.
-Proposed rehabilitation of Existing Multifamily Housing that are not currently income and rent restricted; or 10 points - c.
+Proposed new construction multifamily housing developments or proposed adaptive reuse/conversions of buildings that are not currently used for housing to multifamily housing developments; 10 points OR - b.
+Proposed rehabilitation of Existing Multifamily Housing that are not currently income and rent restricted: or 10 points OR - c.
 Proposed preservation of Existing Multifamily Housing that are currently income and rent restricted.
-10 points a.
+10 points up to 25 points a.
 Rehabilitation of an Existing Multifamily Housing in an area covered by a CCRP.